Destiny (video game): Events

 Shortly after the launch of Destiny, a two-week long event began on September 23, 2014, called "Queen's Wrath" with Petra Venj as its main NPC.
 This event featured bounties and multiple challenges on existing missions for players to complete to obtain exclusive items.
 A two-week long Halloween-themed event began on October 26, 2015, called "Festival of the Lost" where players could complete quest lines to earn decorative masks for their Guardians.
 Eva Levante was the main NPC for this event.
 It returned the following year on October 25, 2016, featuring new quests, masks, and rewards from new NPC Tyra Karn in the Iron Temple, as well as returning ones from the previous year from Eva Levante.
-On December 8, 2015, a new three-week long event became available called the "Sparrow Racing League" (SRL) with Amanda Holliday as its main NPC.
+On December 8, 2015, a new three-week long event became available called "Sparrow Racing League" (SRL) with Amanda Holliday as its main NPC.
 In this event, players raced against each other on their sparrows, which Bungie described as a "six-player, free-for-all death race through enemy territory".
 It was only available to players who owned The Taken King.
-Sparrow Racing League returned as part of a new holiday event called "The Dawning" on December 13, 2016.
+SRL returned as part of a new holiday event called "The Dawning" on December 13, 2016.
 The event introduced a new scoring system for Strikes, new quests, weapons, gear, gifts, and treasures, and SRL itself featured new tracks and new rewards.
 A Valentine's Day-themed event called "Crimson Days" commenced on February 9, 2016, and lasted for one week.
 Lord Shaxx was the main NPC of the event, and featured a new Crucible mode called Crimson Doubles, a two-versus-two Elimination-style game with a special buff.